 SNAP

 The Student Nighttime Auxiliary Patrol (SNAP) is a free, nightly, campus safety and transportation service for currently-enrolled UF students and is sponsored by UF Student Government, Student Traffic Court and UF Transportation and Parking Services.
-SNAP operates four to seven 15-passenger vans (depending on demand) seven nights a week from 6:30 PM – 3 AM during the Fall and Spring semesters and from 8:30 PM – 3 AM during the Summer semester.
+SNAP operates four to seven 15-passenger vans (depending on demand) seven nights a week from 8:30 PM – 3 AM.

 Download The UF SNAP By Spare App To Request Rides

-The UF SNAP by Spare app is free and available in the iOS and Android app stores and uses Gatorlink authentication to allow current UF students to sign in and request rides.
+The UF SNAP by Spare app is free and available in the iOS and Android app stores and uses Gatorlink authentication for current UF students to sign in and request rides.

 Important Tips For Using UF SNAP by Spare